GameChangerCloud/schematic-nest-server-gamechanger/README.md

 ### Running

-To use generator, start of by installing the npm package in a repository which contains your graphql schema:
+To use the generator, start of by installing the npm package in a repository which contains your graphql schema:

 ```bash
 npm install schematic-nest-server-gamechanger@latest